Omar Mukhtar Street

 Built during World War I by Ottoman governor Jamal Pasha, the street was originally named after him.
 However, following the ouster of Ottoman forces from Palestine in 1917, Gaza's city council, headed by Fahmi al-Husseini, named the street after Omar Mukhtar, a Libyan revolutionary leader.
+Part of the medieval khan az-zayt was demolished to make room for the street.

 The British Mandatory Palestine turned Omar Mukhtar Street into a main street in 1937, using the zoning plan of the urban planner, Henry Kendall.